 Ida Rhodes (originally Hadassah Itzkowitz, she changed her name when she moved to the US) was born in 1900 in a Jewish village, around 150 miles southwest of Kiev, Ukraine.
 Despite the fact that there were ongoing violent campaigns targeting Jews, the girl managed to have a happy childhood, as she was friends with an influential Russian countess.
 The countess owned around 99 communities in the area and had a passion for nature.
 She even wanted to adopt the girl, but, according to a source, Ida later recalled telling her: “that was impossible, that I already had a family”.
 In any case, the countess would invite Ida to her house as a guest, took the girl riding and taught her about the natural world.

 In 1913, just before the Bolshevik Revolution, Ida’s parents took her to the United States.
-Only a few years later, Ida attended Cornell University to get a BA and then a MA in Mathematics.
-She also studied in Columbia University later on (1930-1931).
+Only a few years later, Ida attended Cornell University to get a BA and then an MA in Mathematics.
+She also studied at Columbia University later on (1930-1931).

 Meeting Einstein and becoming part of the mathematical community: